 The Palladian Traveler welcomes Mark Masone into the stable of Good Chefs.
 Mark’s first offering is his take on the traditional Italian pork-dish, Porchetta.
-Along with the recipe, Mark provided us with step-by-step visuals so that we can virtually smack our lips.
+Along with the recipe, Mark provides us with step-by-step visuals so that we can virtually smack our lips.

 Before we head into the kitchen, roll up our sleeves and tie on the apron, let’s meet the man behind this mouth-watering dish.